Ceejaymar/portfolio-bootcamp/README.md

 # Portfolio bootcamp
-Let's create some awesome portfolios to show our creations.
+Let's create some awesome portfolios to show what we've made!

 ## What we'll use
 - [BEM](http://getbem.com/)